diamante-io/Diamante-Net-Core/docs/fuzzing.md

 improvements described above).

-## Building an instrumented HcNet-core
+## Building an instrumented DiamNet-core

 Start with a clean workspace, `make clean` or cleaner; then just do `./configure --enable-afl && make` and make sure you have not enabled `asan` and `ccache`;